nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 413
 00:23:24,493 --> 00:23:28,152
-[SPEAKER_00]: It's not like we can't just run a SQL script and fix it after the fact.
+[SPEAKER_00]: It's not like we can't just run an SQL script and fix it after the fact.

 414
 00:23:28,132 --> 00:23:31,662